Laminations from the Main Cubioid: Introduction

-As above, $a''\in H(M(U))$ is a unique point with $\si_3(a'')=\si_3(a)$ and $b''\in H(M(U))$ is a unique point with $\si_3(b'')=b$.
-We call the \ca\, gaps from Lemma~\ref{catpil} \emph{canonical \ca\, gaps of $U$}.
-A critical edge $c$ of a canonical \ca\, gap defines it, so this caterpillar gap is denoted by $C(c)$.
+We call the caterpillar gaps from Lemma~\ref{catpil} \emph{canonical caterpillar gaps of $U$}.
+A critical edge $c$ of a canonical caterpillar gap defines it, so this caterpillar gap is denoted by $C(c)$.
 We denote its basis by $C'(c)$.
-To study related invariant quadratic gaps we first prove the following general lemma in which we adopt a different point of view.
-Namely, any leaf $\ell$ which is not a diameter defines an open arc $L(\ell)$ (a component of $\uc\sm \{\ell\}$) of length greater than $\frac12$ (in particular, a critical leaf $c$ defines an arc $L(c)$ of length $\frac23$).
+To study related invariant quadratic gaps we first prove the following general lemma, in which we adopt a different point of view.
+Namely, any leaf $\ell$ that is not a diameter defines an open arc $L(\ell)$ (a component of $\uc\sm \{\ell\}$) of length greater than $\frac12$ (in particular, a critical leaf $c$ defines an arc $L(c)$ of length $\frac23$).
 Let $\Pi(\ell)$ be the set of all points with orbits in $\ol{L(\ell)}$.

 \begin{lem} Suppose that $c$ is a critical leaf.
 The set $\Pi(c)$ is non-empty, closed and forward invariant.
 A point $x\in \Pi(c)$ has two preimages in $\Pi(c)$ if $x\ne \si(c)$, and three preimages in $\Pi(c)$ if $x=\si(c)$.
 The convex hull $G(c)$ of $\Pi(c)$ is a stand alone invariant quadratic gap.
 If $\si(c)\in \Pi(c)$, we have the situation of case {\rm(1)} of Lemma~\ref{bndcrit} and $c$ is the major of $G(c)$. \end{lem}